-SEXUAL MISCONDUCT, SEXUAL VIOLENCE, GENDER-BASED DISCRIMINATION, AND RETALIATION POLICY community, including The Young Americans College of the Performing Arts ("YA College").
+1) Philosophy Behind the Policy: Any act of "Sexual Misconduct and Sexual Violence," "Gender-Based Discrimination," and "Retaliation" is a significant issue that affects all members of The Young Americans' community, including The Young Americans College of the Performing Arts ("YA College").
 While it is the belief of The Young Americans that education is key to changing attitudes and beliefs that perpetuate "Sexual Misconduct and Sexual Violence," "Gender-Based Discrimination," and "Retaliation," disciplinary policies can also play a major role.
 Furthermore, it is the timely and professional handling of such matters that creates an overall perception of The Young Americans' responsiveness to and concern for its community.